jallanxjallan/hhp/stories/freeport_divestment.md

 ---
 note_id: 276
-status: 📤
+status: 📝
 title: Freeport Divestment
 ---

-1. Freeport Mines divestment was the most significant example of Indonesia's efforts to take majority interest in foreign investment projects.
+1. Write  brief paragraph outlining the history of the Grasberg mine in Papua.
+1. Explain the government decision to require divestment to Indonesia investors.
+1. Outline the challenges HHP faced in provide legal consultancy for this process.